Skip to Main Content Go to Sitemap

 Biography

-Dr. Julien Aguet is a paediatric radiologist in the Division of Emergency Radiology at The Hospital for Sick Children (SickKids), the first of its kind in Canada.
-He also holds the position of Assistant Professor in the Department of Medical Imaging at the University of Toronto and serves as a Project Investigator at the SickKids Research Institute.
-Dr. Aguet’s clinical expertise focuses on imaging for acutely ill and injured pediatric patients, with a commitment to improving patient care and staff well-being through a culture of compassion and support.
+Dr. Julien Aguet is a paediatric radiologist in the Division of Emergency Radiology at The Hospital for Sick Children (SickKids), the first dedicated division of its kind in Canada.
+He is also an Assistant Professor in the Department of Medical Imaging at the University of Toronto and a Project Investigator at the SickKids Research Institute.
+His clinical expertise centers on imaging acutely ill and injured children, with a focus on advancing patient care while fostering a culture of compassion and well-being among staff and trainees.

-In addition to his well-being efforts, Dr. Aguet supports innovation in clinical workflows as part of the PACS Champion initiative.
-He provides technical support and personalized training to optimize the use of critical radiology tools, streamlining processes and improving the user experience.
-His combined focus on well-being and efficiency reflects his belief that fostering a supportive, collaborative environment is essential to delivering exceptional care and driving innovation in paediatric radiology.
+In parallel, Dr. Aguet contributes to innovation in clinical workflows as part of the PACS Champion initiative.
+By offering technical support and personalized training, he helps optimize the use of radiology tools, streamlining processes and improving the user experience.
+His dual commitment to well-being and operational excellence reflects his belief that compassionate, collaborative environments are key to delivering exceptional care and driving progress in paediatric radiology.

 Research

 Dr. Aguet’s research focuses on advancing imaging technologies and protocols to improve outcomes for paediatric patients.
-As part of the Division of Paediatric Emergency Radiology at SickKids, he is currently optimizing imaging protocols for acutely ill and injured children.
-His work aims to refine CT protocols tailored to specific injury mechanisms and body regions, leveraging new CT technology to minimize radiation exposure while enhancing diagnostic precision.
-These efforts strive to establish faster, safer, and more accurate imaging pathways in pediatric trauma care.
+Within the Division of Paediatric Emergency Radiology at SickKids, he is working to optimize workflows for acutely ill and injured children.
+His projects emphasize imaging protocols tailored to specific injury mechanisms and body regions, harnessing new technologies to minimize radiation exposure while enhancing diagnostic accuracy.
+These efforts aim to establish faster, safer, and more precise imaging pathways in paediatric trauma care.

 Education and experience